 Bicycle and component manufacturers tests the fatigue life of the components that are original equipment on your bike.
-This means that they have met test criteria and have reasonable fatigue They won't. life.
-It does not mean that the original componen ts will last forever.
+This means that they have met test criteria and have reasonable fatigue life.
+It does not mean that the original components will last forever.
+They won't.